Gen X: Now and Next 2024–2025

 Our Generations: Now and Next 2024–2025 report takes an in-depth look at key generational demographics – Boomers, Gen X, Millennials, Gen Z and Alphas – and their evolving attitudes to technology, work, finance, education, sustainability, and health and wellness over the next 3–5 years.

 Purchase the Gen X: Now and Next report below, or opt for all five Generations: Now and Next reports.
-Members of LS:N Global get free access to the reports here.
+Members of LS:N Global can access the reports here.

 What influences are shaping the future for Gen X?
 We explore their identification as The Forgotten Generation; how their cynicism and self-determination make them Sceptical Loyalists; and how their Impeded Influence at work and in wider society has been hamstrung by the durability of older generations.